magoo/AuthTables/README.md

 AuthTables is a service that prevents (or detects) "Account Take Over" (ATO) caused by simple credential theft.
 If bad actors are stealing your users passwords, AuthTables may be useful.

 AuthTables depends on no external feeds of data, risk scores, or machine learning.
-Your own authentication data will generate a graph of known locations for a user as they authenticate with known cookies or IP addresses.
-Every new login from a previously known IP or Cookie makes this graph stronger over time as it adds new locations for the user, reducing their friction and increasing their security.
+Your own authentication data will generate a graph of known location records for a user as they authenticate with known cookies or IP addresses.
+Every new login from a previously known IP or Cookie makes this graph stronger over time as it adds new record for the user, reducing their friction and increasing their security.

 ## Threat

 AuthTables is solely focused on the most common credential theft and reuse vector.
 Specifically, this is when an attacker has a victim's username and password, but they are not on the victim's host or network.
-This specific threat _absolutely cannot operate_ within the known graph of users historical locations, unless they are a totally different type of threat altogether.
+This specific threat _absolutely cannot operate_ within the known graph of users historical records, unless they are a totally different type of threat altogether.

 This the most common and most accessible threat that results from large credential dumps and shared passwords.